-Alderbury Parish Council recognises that pre-application discussions play an important role in major planning applications, and welcomes the desire of some developers to consult both the council and the pubic more widely.
+Alderbury Parish Council recognises that pre-application discussions play an important role in planning applications, and welcomes developers to consult both the council and the pubic more widely.
 However, the council is also aware of the importance of public perception in planning and the critical need to avoid any appearance that the council is conducting secretive negotiations or colluding with developers.